ActiveGamers/QRay/README.md

-# Qrymien 🧩
+# QRay 🧩

 **Scan, decode, and create QR Codes — instantly and offline!**
-Qrymien is a modern C# utility built with **.NET 9**, designed for creators, developers, and curious users.
+QRay is a modern C# utility built with **.NET 9**, designed for creators, developers, and curious users.
 It can **read any QR Code** from an image and **generate custom QR images** — all fully offline and locally.

 ---